kdheepak/lazygit.nvim/README.md

 Feel free to use any plugin manager.
 Just remember that if you are not using neovim nightly, you will need to use [the `nvim-v0.4.3` branch](https://github.com/kdheepak/lazygit.vim/tree/nvim-v0.4.3).
+Integration with `nvr` works better on the default branch.

 You can check what version of `neovim` you have: